 Curved Stairlifts

-Curved stairlifts are designed for spiral or curved staircases, ensuring a perfect fit for any staircase shape.
-Custom curved stairlifts, offer a smooth and comfortable ride on complex staircase designs.
+Curved stairlifts are designed for spiral staircase or curved staircases, ensuring a perfect fit for any staircase shape.
+Custom curved stairlifts offer a smooth and comfortable ride on complex staircase designs.

-An extensive range of models and styles in curved stairs curved stairlifts provides tailored solutions for homes with unique staircase configurations.
+An extensive range of models and styles in curved stairs and spiral staircase curved stairlifts provides tailored solutions for homes with unique staircase configurations.

 Standing Stairlifts

-Standing stairlifts are ideal for users who prefer or need to stand during their ascent or descent.
+Standing stairlifts are ideal for users with a narrow staircase or limited space, or for those who prefer or need to stand during their ascent or descent.
 They take up less space than traditional seated models, making them suitable for narrow staircases and limited spaces.
 However, they may not be suitable for extremely narrow or steep stairs and generally have lower weight capacity limits.

 Standing stairlifts enhance accessibility and reduce the risk of falls for seniors with mobility issues.